Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 Virtual agent: Let's start!
 ```

+Yes/No Intents feature is supported in the [Question](../../flow-nodes/message/question.md), [Optional Question](../../flow-nodes/message/optional-question.md) and [Code](../../flow-nodes/code/code.md) Nodes.

-## How to set up
+To set up this feature, do the following:

 1. Select a proper locale or use a default one.
 2. Choose whether you want to use local for specific or all Flows.
-3. Test your Flow by using Interaction Panel
+3. Test your Flow by using Interaction Panel.

 ### Select locale